Kerleyt00/Kerleyt00/README.md

-- 👋 Hi, I’m @Kerleyt00
+- 👋 Hello!
+I’m @Kerleyt00
 - 👀 I’m interested in computer networks (MPLS, BGP, Network Security and anything involving pusing packets)
-- 🌱 I’m currently learning how to make my life easier with Python and NAPLAM
+- 🌱 I’m currently learning how to make my life easier with Python, ansible and NAPLAM
 - 💞️ I’m looking to collaborate on (Not desided on anything yet)
 - 📫 Reach me via E-mail